 The mind is easily distracted by new people or objects that come into our lives.
 In the process, we may unintentionally hurt our loved ones by either letting go of them or trying to change them.
 But is this what love really is?
-Through a short story on Buddha, the following post offers a unique insight into the value of our relationship with loved ones and how distractions are worth but a fistful of rice.
+Through a short story on Buddha, the following post offers some unique insight into the value of our relationship with loved ones and how distractions are worth but a fistful of rice.

 Once upon a time, Buddha was walking along the riverside with nine of his monk disciples.
 In his quiet and graceful manner, the sage was talking to Ananda about mindfulness when suddenly almost all the monks stopped and looked the other way, across the river, in great awe.

-There it was, a yogi crossing the river from the other side and coming towards theirs.
+There he was, a yogi crossing the river from the other side and coming towards theirs.
 Ordinarily, this would not have been a distracting sight.
 Especially, considering that Buddha was delivering a sermon on mindfulness.
 This yogi, however, was not crossing the river in a boat, he wasn’t even swimming across, he was simply walking on the water.

 The monks couldn’t contain their surprise, and interrupting Buddha, they said, “Do you see that, Lord?
 This is a miracle of miracles.
 That yogi must be a Siddha too.”

 Buddha remained unimpressed and choosing not to answer their question, he kept walking.
 All but Ananda stayed behind.

 As soon as the yogi reached this side of the river, the monks fell at his feet to seek his blessings.

 “Tell us, O Perfected One,” they spoke, “how did you attain the supernatural power of walking on water?”

 The yogi beamed in pride while they continued, “Can we also walk on water like you?”

 “Yes, you can,” he said.
 “If you walk my path with discipline for 20 years, you too can walk on water like me.”